-For FY2023, there were no fines or non-monetary sanctions for non-compliance with laws and regulations, in line with the target set in FY2023.
+For FY2024, there were no fines or non-monetary sanctions for non-compliance with laws and regulations, in line with the target set in FY2024.
 There have also been no reported incidents of corruption during the reporting period.
-It is the Group's goal to maintain zero incidents of corruption for FY2024 and in the years following.
+It is the Group's goal to maintain zero incidents of corruption for FY2025 and in the years following.

 Pursuant to Catalist Rule 1204(18B), in place a whistle-blowing framework, monitored by the AC, where employees of the Group or any other person ("Concerned Persons") may raise concerns about possible improprieties in matters of financial reporting or other matters in confidence to the AC, who is tasked to maintain oversight and monitoring of all whistleblowing reports.
 Concerned Persons may, in confidence, submit whistle-blowing reports to whistleblow-joyas@upbnet.com.hk.
-The Company has designated an independent Internal Audit Department to investigate whistleblowing reports made in good faith.
+The Company has designated an independent internal audit department headed by AC to investigate whistleblowing reports made in good faith.
 Depending on the nature of the concern raised, an investigation may be conducted involving one or more the following persons - the AC, internal auditors, external auditors or the forensic professionals and if necessary, reports will be made to the police or the Commercial Affairs Department.
-The Company ensures that the identity of the whistle-blower is kept confidential and is committed to the protection of the whistle-blowing framework (including the procedures for raising concerns) has been clearly communicated to employees.
-In FY2023, the AC did not receive any whistle-blowing report.
+The Company ensures that the identity of the whistle-blower is kept confidential and is committed to the protection of the whistleblower against detrimental or unfair treatment.
+The whistle-blowing framework (including the procedures for raising concerns) has been clearly communicated to employees.
+In FY2024, the AC did not receive any whistle-blowing report.